aws-amplify/amplify-backend/packages/backend-auth/API.md

 import { AmazonProviderProps } from '@aws-amplify/auth-construct';
 import { AppleProviderProps } from '@aws-amplify/auth-construct';
+import { AuthOutput } from '@aws-amplify/backend-output-schemas';
 import { AuthProps } from '@aws-amplify/auth-construct';
 import { AuthResources } from '@aws-amplify/plugin-types';
 import { AuthRoleName } from '@aws-amplify/plugin-types';
+import { BackendOutputStorageStrategy } from '@aws-amplify/plugin-types';
 import { BackendSecret } from '@aws-amplify/plugin-types';
 import { ConstructFactory } from '@aws-amplify/plugin-types';
 import { ConstructFactoryGetInstanceProps } from '@aws-amplify/plugin-types';